While I love making jams, jellies, and syrups from our fresh fruit to use later in the year, there’s nothing like fresh baked goodies.

 - 1 1/2 Tablespoons Fresh Lemon Juice

-- 1 teaspoon Lemon Zest grated
+- 1 Teaspoon Lemon Zest grated

 Instructions

-- Add in the yogurt, milk, and two teaspoons of the lemon zest.
+- In a medium bowl, cream together eggs, coconut oil, sugar and vanilla.
+Add in the yogurt, milk, and two teaspoons of the lemon zest.

 - Add the flour mixture to the wet ingredients and fold until just combined.

-- Using the mixing bowl from your dry ingredients, cream together cream cheese, sugar lemon juice, and remaining lemon zest.
+- Using the mixing bowl from your dry ingredients, cream together cream cheese, sugar, lemon juice, and remaining lemon zest.

 - Fill the muffin tins halfway with the batter, spoon a large teaspoon of the filling in the center, and top with the remaining batter to completely cover the filling.

 - Bake in the oven for 16 to 20 minutes or until a toothpick inserted in the center comes out clean.
 The muffin top will be golden brown.
+Allow to cool completely.

 Notes